Product Development

 • Social login integration (waiting on security review, due Thursday)

-Bulleted structure works well for product and engineering teams who need to track specific items, or for support teams preparing for new features and potential user questions.
+The bulleted format works well for product and engineering teams who need to track specific items, or for support teams preparing for new features and potential user questions.

-Metrics-First Structure
+Metrics-First Format

 Example metrics-first format: